dgaydukov/cert-aws/files/sa.md

 ###### Amazon RedShift
 RedShift - fully-managed, petabyte-scale data warehouse.
 It delivers fast query and I/O performance for virtually any size dataset by using columnar storage technology while parallelizing and distributing queries across multiple nodes.
+Redshift only supports Single-AZ deployments.
+It uses MPP (Massively Parallel Processing) by automatically distribute data/query load across all nodes.
+Single-node can be used to quickly set up cluster and grow later.
+Multi-node requires leader (who gets client connection and queries) and a few compute nodes, that actually execute load.

 ###### Amazon QuickSight
 QuickSight - BI (business intelligence) tool, for building visualizations, perform ad-hoc analysis (can connect to all aws data sources).